bmedicke/REED/readme.md

   *note the following:*
   * the base pointer (`rbp`) points to `0x0`
+    * `rbp` is a general purpose register and might have been used for something else
   * the stack pointer (`rsp`) points to the end of the previous frame
-  * the most recently pushed item is a return address
+  * the most recently pushed item is a **return address**
     * it points to an instruction that is part of the C standard library
     * when `main()` exits, the program will continue from here